 If you've got an older stain that needs to be removed, I'm not sure if anything works faster than hydrogen peroxide.
 The minute you pour a little on the stain, you will instantly see the fabric get lighter.
 It works so well because hydrogen peroxide is an oxidizing agent.
 When it comes in contact with the enzyme catalase that is in our blood, it automatically turns it into a combination of water, oxygen, and heat (you can literally feel your fabric warmer up too!).
 Just make sure that you only use this remedy on lighter fabrics (because it will change the color of darker ones) and that you also go with the "less is more" mindset.
 Hydrogen peroxide is pretty powerful and has the ability to weaken fibers if used too often.

 OK, I've tried my best to tell you how these hacks work, but though there are all kinds of links that shout out toothpaste as an awesome way to pre-treat blood stains, I couldn't really get to the science behind it.
-All I can tell you is folks rave about how the chemicals in it and textures of it create a paste that, once it is placed on fabric, dries, is rinsed out in cold water and then washed per usual, works like a charm.
+All I can tell you is folks rave about how the chemicals in it and the textures of it create a paste that, once it is placed on the fabric, dries, is rinsed out in cold water, and then washed per usual, works like a charm.

 The important thing is to not put toothpaste on your mattress.
 The smell of it has a way of lingering for weeks, even months.
 So, unless you want to fall asleep on a minty fresh bed, use one of these other hacks if blood on your bed is what you've got going on.